rayhanozzy/Data-Science-Portfolio/README.md

 The following scores are the results of the Random Forest Classifier model
 1. Accuracy: `~96%` label accuracy
-2. Precision: `~96%` labeled as Retained customers and ~94% labeled as churned customers
+2. Precision: `~96%` labeled as Retained customers and `~94%` labeled as churned customers
-3. Recall: `~99%` labeled as Retained customers and ~76% labeled as churned customers
+3. Recall: `~99%` labeled as Retained customers and `~76%` labeled as churned customers

 ![](/images/image_large1.png)

-It represents that Random Forest algorithm produced the best AUC.
+It represents that R*andom Forest algorithm produced the best AUC.